BritishGeologicalSurvey/Groundhog/docs/main-content/userguide.md

 The mouse is inherently multi-mode, reducing the need to constantly select different tools to pan and zoom.
 Click and hold mouse button 1 (typically the left button) and drag the mouse to pan the map around.
-Use the mouse wheel to zoom in and out (a good mouse wheel is very important for effective Groundhog operation).
-The mouse zoom is dynamically targeted to the mouse cursor position, allowing for very rapid and precise zoom in from small scale to large scale maps.
+Use the mouse wheel to zoom in and out

+?> A good mouse wheel is very important for effective Groundhog operation.

+The mouse zoom is
+dynamically targeted to the mouse cursor position, allowing for very rapid and precise zoom in from small scale to large scale maps.